Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functions for performing spatial microsimulation ('raking') in R.

-ROOPSD — by Yoann Robin, a year ago
+ROOPSD — by Yoann Robin, 2 years ago

 R Object Oriented Programming for Statistical Distribution